cannelle13/HTML-CSS-Freshcode/README.md

 The design of the website layout was provided by the educational center Freshcode.
 You can view the design at the following link: [Website Layout on Figma](https://www.figma.com/file/GlDZFF1nSYyOXBhOH3ACFo/%D0%A1%D0%B0%D0%B9%D1%82?type=design&node-id=0-44&mode=design&t=YUjTpiPlF17Q6WGY-0).

+My website has been published on [GitHub Pages](https://cannelle13.github.io/HTML-CSS-Freshcode) for your convenience.

 I would appreciate your comments and feedback on my work.
 Thank you to Freshcode for providing the opportunity to learn in this course and enhance my web development skills.